 The cherished ancient tea-drinking ceremony is one of the unfortunate casualties of our busy modern lives.
 The act of slowing down, taking time to reflect, and enjoying a simple pleasure has been largely lost among modern generations.
-Product Design student Hsin Lin designed her thesis project around reviving this ritual.
+Product Design student Hsin Lin designed her thesis project around reviving this ritual, updating the classic tea cup and saucer combo.

 Lin’s design is called FIN.
 It redefines the way tea drinkers interact with their cups and saucers, which are nearly as important to the ritual as the tea itself.
 Traditionally, cups and saucers are stacked separately: the saucers in a stack and the cups lined up in a neat row.
 Young people, always in a hurry, tend to forget how important the saucer is and end up simply grabbing a cup in a hurry.